Welcome to GWS 660

 Organization description: At Girls on the Run (GOTR) South Central Wisconsin, teaching essential life skills is the cornerstone of our research-based programs.
 Trained volunteer coaches facilitate lessons that blend physical activity with life skill development, including managing emotions, fostering friendships, and expressing empathy.
 GOTR coordinates after school empowerment programming to ~2,200 kids annually at 120 sites throughout South Central Wisconsin.
 Girls participate in weekly running sessions paired with programming focused on building social, emotional and physical skills while encouraging healthy habits.
 At the end of the season, the team completes a Community Impact Project and a 5K together, which provides a tangible sense of accomplishment and sets a confident mindset into motion.
 GOTR has fun, evidence-based programs that inspire participants to recognize their inner strength, increase their level of physical activity, imagine their possibilities, and confidently stand up for themselves and others.

-• Assist with volunteer coach recruitment, onboarding, training & engagement
+-Supporting volunteer coach recruitment, onboarding, and engagement

 Supervisor: Christine Benedict; christine.benedict@girlsontherun.org

-Application information: Students should submit a resume and cover letter to Christine Benedict at christine.benedict@girlsontherun.org prior to Friday, January 3, 2025.
+Application information: Students should submit a resume and cover letter to Christine Benedict at christine.benedict@girlsontherun.org prior to Friday, January 5, 2026.

 Isthmus Dance Collective